-All matters pertaining to a candidate's record, scheduling of classes, leaves of absence, class absences, etc. should be directed to the program administration on the main campus in Fort Lauderdale.
+All matters pertaining to a candidate's record, scheduling of classes, leaves of absence, class absences, etc. should be directed to the program administration on the Fort Lauderdale campus.

 Peer Mentoring

 Prior to orientation, each candidate will be assigned a mentor from among upper-level candidate cohorts.
 This mentor will be available to all first year students to provide support and peer advisement.
 This process is coordinated by the Graduate Association of School Psychology (GrASP) and monitored by the site manager.